mathurshubh/xkcd_scrapping/README.md

-# xkcd_scrapping
+# xkcd scrapping

+Xkcd is a comic website.
+Visit here for some geeky fun: https://xkcd.com/

-Web scrapping to download all comics from xkcd
+This notebook uses web scrapping to download all comics from xkcd.